 - Toppings (optional suggestions):

-> - 4 teaspoons tomato passata or pizza sauce or marinara sauce
+- Four teaspoons of tomato passata or pizza sauce, or marinara sauce

-> - Garlic, finely sliced
+- Garlic, finely sliced

 Method of Preparation: